josephallwin1996/josephallwin1996/README.md

 - 💻 I’m working as a Software Developer and contributing to frontend and backend for building web applications.
 - 🔭 I’m currently working on My basics to switch to a product based company.

+## 🚀 What I'm Planning

+While I may not have specific projects to showcase at this moment, I'm gearing up to start my open-source journey.
+I have plans to dive into exciting projects, explore GitHub repositories, and collaborate with fellow developers.
+My goal is to build a diverse portfolio of open-source contributions and create valuable software that makes a difference.

 ## 👨‍💻 What I Do:

-- **Front-end Development:** I specialize in building interactive and user-friendly interfaces using cutting-edge technologies such as HTML, CSS, and JavaScript frameworks like React.
+- **Front-end Development: ** I specialize in building interactive and user-friendly interfaces using cutting-edge technologies such as HTML, CSS, and JavaScript frameworks like React.
-- **Back-end Development:** My skills extend to server-side scripting and database management.
+- **Back-end Development: ** My skills extend to server-side scripting and database management.
 I'm proficient in languages like Node.js, Python, and PHP, and I'm well-versed in various databases, including MySQL, MongoDB, and PostgreSQL.
-- **Full Stack Proficiency:** I love bridging the gap between design and functionality, ensuring that applications are visually appealing, intuitive to use, and technically robust.
+- **Full Stack Proficiency: ** I love bridging the gap between design and functionality, ensuring that applications are visually appealing, intuitive to use, and technically robust.
+- **E-commerce Development: ** I have hands-on experience in developing online stores and e-commerce solutions using platforms like Shopify.
+I can customize Shopify themes, integrate payment gateways, and optimize store performance for a seamless shopping experience.

 ## 🌟 Why Work With Me: